doeixd/Open-Commerce-Standard/docs/webhooks.md

 That is a fantastic and deeply insightful question.
 It cuts to the core of API design philosophy: push vs. pull, and synchronous vs. asynchronous communication.

 The short answer is: **No, `actions` do not replace the need for webhooks.** They solve different problems.
-OCS would greatly benefit from formalizing webhooks in the main spec for server-to-server integrations.
+OCP would greatly benefit from formalizing webhooks in the main spec for server-to-server integrations.

 Let's break down why.